 Let n denote the number of vertices in the graph.
-Define the graph's adjacency matrix A to be the n x n matrix whose element (i,j) is equal to 1 if there is an edge connecting vertices i an j (i.e. i and j are "adjacent"), and 0 otherwise.
-The corresponding reachability matrix R has its (i,j) element equal to 1 if there is some path from i to j, and 0 otherwise.
+As before, define the graph's adjacency matrix A to be the n x n matrix whose element (i,j) is equal to 1 if there is an edge connecting vertices i an j (i.e. i and j are "adjacent"), and 0 otherwise.

+Our ultimate goal here will be to compute the corresponding reachability matrix $R^{(k)}$ has its (i,j) element equal to 1 if there is some path from i to j taking k or fewer steps, and 0 otherwise.